Joelstraley/DinnerFlix/README.md

 ## Description

-A ReactJS Netflix homepage clone, with ONLY the movie "My Dinner with Andre, running on Astra DB leveraging a GraphQL API.
+Tired of not knowing what to watch on NetFlix?

+On DinnerFlix we make things easy.

+Just watch the Critically-Aclaimed Classic Two-Guys-Just-Having-Dinner feature "My Dinner with Andre!"

 [View Live Site](https://dinnerflix.netlify.app/)

+A ReactJS Netflix homepage clone, with ONLY the movie "My Dinner with Andre", running on Astra DB leveraging a GraphQL API.

 ## Screenshot:
 ![alt text](https://github.com/Joelstraley/DinnerFlix/blob/main/public/dinnerflix-app.png?raw=true)